Tax Rules for Claiming Adult Dependents

 First, you must have a qualifying relationship with your would-be dependent.
-He’s either a close relative or he lives with you.
+He’s either a close relative or he must live with you.

 Qualifying relatives include siblings, half-siblings, and step-siblings.
 They also include your parents, stepparents, grandparents, and even great-grandparents.
 Nieces, nephews, aunts, and uncles can all be your dependents, and your in-laws are covered by this rule, too.

 Your adult son or daughter might also qualify as your dependent if you continue to support him—he’s just no longer your “qualifying children” if they're older than 16.
 They become “qualifying relatives" instead.

-All these related individuals can be your dependents without actually living with you, but other unrelated adults must reside in your home.
-If you file a joint return with your spouse, the relationship can be with either of you.
+All these related individuals can be your dependents without actually living with you, but unrelated adults must reside in your home.
+If you file a joint return with your spouse, the relationship can be with either one of you.